bookofproofs/bookofproofs.github.io/_sources/history/19th-century/johnstone.md

 ![Johnstone.jpg](https://github.com/bookofproofs/bookofproofs.github.io/blob/main/_sources/_assets/images/portraits/Johnstone.jpg?raw=true)

 **David Johnstone** graduated from Edinburgh University and taught at Spier's School Beith and George Heriot's School Edinburgh before moving to the Provincial Training College in Edinburgh.

 ### Mathematical Profile (Excerpt):
-1. Discovered efficient algorithms for factoring polynomials over finite fields.
-2. Developed numerical methods for solving non-linear partial differential equations.
-3. Contributed to the development of efficient algorithms for computing elliptic curve discrete logarithms.
-4. Introduced the powerful logic of dependence logic to mathematics.
-5. Discovered new effective algorithms for determining the roots of a polynomial over a finite field.
-6. Authored numerous papers on the algebraic properties of number fields.
-7. Pioneered the application of mathematical models to predict the behavior of complex engineering systems.
-8. Won multiple awards for his work in the field of mathematics.
+* His mother was  Helen Johnstone (born Perth, Perthshire about 1848).
+* David Johnstone had an older brother James  who, like his father, became a printer compositor.
+* David Johnstone entered St Leonard's Public School, Edinburgh, in 1883.
+* Johnstone gave his home address as 27 St Leonard Street when he first matriculated.
+* At George Heriot's, Johnstone sat the Leaving Certificate examinations and passed at Higher level English, Mathematics, French, and Latin (some in June 1894, some in June 1895).
+* Johnstone joined the Edinburgh Mathematical Society in December 1900 after he graduated.
+* 'Mr David M Johnstone M.A.
+B.Sc., Mathematical Master in George Heriot's School' was recommended to the Central Executive Committee for appointment.
+* Mr Johnstone remained at Moray House as Principal Lecturer Mathematics until 1935.
+* Mr William Taylor was recommended as the appointee to replace Mr Johnstone.
+* Johnstone joined the Edinburgh Mathematical Society in December 1900 after he graduated.

 Born June 1877, Edinburgh, Scotland.
 Died 28 December 1935, Edinburgh, Scotland.